lstatro/cloud-search/README.md

 Oh, one last note, **this is a scanning and reporting tool, no write actions are taken on the target account.**

-# Disclaimer

-Hi Person Behind The Keyboard,

-Please understand this tool is in its infancy, as of now this only supports scanning AWS resources, and only a handful of rules at that.
-More will come in the coming weeks and months.

-There are plans to expose some functionality via import/require methods so that users can create their own scanning scripts.

-Thanks,

--lst

 # Install

 This tool was designed as a global install, however it should still work if installed locally via npx